MikeG621/Platform/Readme.txt

 =========
 Version History

+ - (BaseBriefing) New "Skip Marker" event, for TIE and XvT
  - (XWA) Region references in Triggers and Orders prepped for string replacement similar to FGs and Teams [Issue #82]

 v5.7.5, 16 Jan 2023